lscalese/isc-jwt/README.md

 ![jwtimg](https://jwt.io/img/logo-asset.svg)
 # JSON Web Token Generator

-This is a simple class in order to generate and validate a [JSON Web Token](https://jwt.io).
+This is a simple class in order to generate, validate or blacklist a [JSON Web Token](https://jwt.io).
 Signature is encrypted with HS256 algorithm.

 ## Generate a token